pablolovera/laravel-docs/collections.md

 <a name="method-prepend"></a>
 #### `prepend()` {#collection-method}

-O método `prepend` adiciona um item ao início da coleção:
+The `prepend` method adds an item to the beginning of the collection:

     $collection = collect([1, 2, 3, 4, 5]);